ckardaris/ucollage/docs/index.md

 ## What is `ucollage`?

 `ucollage` is a command-line image viewer.
-It is able to show images on top of your terminal window by utilizing `ueberzug`.
+It is able to show images on top of your terminal window by utilizing `ueberzugpp`.
 The latter is able to do that by exploiting the properties of the X window your terminal emulator is currently attached to.